XFY9326/VSCode-Prover9-Syntax-Highlight/README.md

 ## Attention
 This plugin is not official and will not be maintained for a long time.
-If you just want to use simple syntax highlighting on p9 files, you can try this plugin.
+If you just want to use simple syntax highlighting on p9 files, you can try this extension.

 ## Github
 [VSCode-Prover9-Syntax-Highlight](https://github.com/XFY9326/VSCode-Prover9-Syntax-Highlight)